 7. Mental Health and Digital Wellbeing Will Remain a Hot Topic in 2023

-Mental health is becoming a reoccuring theme in the community — both from the organizational angle of ICs trying to help employees process the latest disastrous news headline and from the side of the ICs who are busy trying to get everyone else’s support while they’re at their breaking point.
-Being the conscience of an organization is a huge task; ICs are doing it everyday and it’s taking a toll.Kyla Sims, Principal Audience Engagement Manager at Staffbase, in The Evolving Communicator: A Guide to 2023
+Mental health is becoming a reoccurring theme in the community — both from the organizational angle of ICs trying to help employees process the latest disastrous news headline and from the side of the ICs who are busy trying to get everyone else’s support while they’re at their breaking point.
+Being the conscience of an organization is a huge task; ICs are doing it everyday and it’s taking a toll."Kyla Sims, Principal Audience Engagement Manager at Staffbase, in The Evolving Communicator: A Guide to 2023

 Another form of mental strain affecting employees in their everyday tasks are the ever increasing number of digital tools.
-For many people, learning how to use them and integrating them into one's daily work routine triggers digital overload.
+For many people, learning how to use them and integrating them into their daily work routine triggers digital overload.

 Blockers help against blockage.
 By that I mean scheduling time blockers in my calendar.
 I allow myself at least one of these per day, for about two hours.
 And before you ask — my lunch break is not one of them!
-The blockers are clearly marked in my calendar and all my communication channels are set to “absent” at that time.Melanie Lanick, Team Lead Global Customer Marketing
+The blockers are clearly marked in my calendar and all my communication channels are set to 'absent' at that time."Melanie Lanick, Team Lead Global Customer Marketing